-Falcon Shamanic Healing & Magick was named after the Arctic Circle's gyrfalcon (pronounced jur-falcon), the largest of all falcons.
+Falcon Shamanic Healing & Magick was named after the Arctic Circle's gyrfalcon, the largest of all falcons.

 Falcons also have a strong symbolic significance in magical history.
-Frigg and Freyja, Norse goddesses of prophecy and magick, wear cloaks of falcon feathers that let them shapeshift into falcons.
-Isis, the Egyptian goddess of magic, wears feathers of a black kite (a kind of falcon), and her son Horus — the sky god whose all-seeing eye is a protective symbol — is depicted as having a falcon's head.
+Frigg and Freyja, Norse goddesses of prophecy and magick, wear cloaks of falcon feathers that let them shapeshift into falcons, and in one story, Freyja loans her cloak to the god Loki so he can "falconize."
+Similarly,the Egyptian goddess of magic Isis wears feathers of a black kite (a kind of falcon), and her son Horus — the sky god whose all-seeing eye is a protective symbol — is depicted as having a falcon's head.